Please ensure Javascript is enabled for purposes of website accessibility

 • providing kiosks (such as automatic teller machines, bitcoin teller machines or vending machines) for the purpose of facilitating virtual assets activities through electronic terminals to enable the owner or operator of the kiosk to actively facilitate the exchange of virtual assets for fiat currency or other virtual assets.

-The above lists may be expanded by subsequent guidelines or regulations.
+The above lists may be expanded by subsequent guidelines or regulations, though none have been issued as of the date of this note, nor are none expected.

-It should be noted that the issuance by a BVI company of virtual assets is currently not included in the definition of virtual assets service and so, to the extent that a BVI company is involved in a crypto project solely as the issuer of tokens, the VASP Act would not require the entity to be regulated in respect of that activity.
+It should be noted that the issuance by a BVI company of virtual assets is not included in the definition of virtual assets service and so, to the extent that a BVI company is involved in a crypto project as the issuer of tokens, the VASP Act would not require the entity to be regulated in respect of that activity.
+Our note on using BVI vehicles for token offerings can be found here.

 Virtual Assets Custody Service